cloudfoundry-community/firehose-to-syslog/README.md

   --fh-keep-alive=25s            Keep Alive duration for the firehose consumer --log-event-totals             Logs the counters for all selected events since nozzle was last started.
   --log-event-totals-time=30s    How frequently the event totals are calculated (in sec).
+  --log-message-limit=0          The number of characters each log message can be.
+Messages longer that this are split into multiple messages.
   --events="LogMessage"          Comma separated list of events you would like.
 Valid options are Error, ContainerMetric,
                                  HttpStart, HttpStop, HttpStartStop, LogMessage, ValueMetric, CounterEvent --boltdb-path="my.db"          Bolt Database path